Position: EU AI Act's Research Exemptions Can Break the Publication Norms of Major AI Conferences

 \subsection{Summary of Exceptions: Substantial Legal Uncertainty}

 As we have shown, at first glance, the AI Act features several exceptions in favour of AI research.
 However, taking a closer look, we showed that the exceptions might not be as broad as expected, due to their disconnect from the research practices of the field of Machine Learning.
 Therefore, we argue that the exceptions leave researchers with substantial legal uncertainty and risk suppressing the established practices of publishing AI research artifacts.

-\subsection{Alternative Views}
+\section{Alternative Views}